 * Monday and Friday evenings are observed as quiet days and there is no Puja or group meditation in the mornings and evenings.

-Occasionally the community will hold a meditation vigil, which begins at the evening puja and lasts until either midnight or 4.00 a.m.
+Typically, the community hold meditation vigils on the full and new moons, which begin at the 7:30 PM evening puja and last until midnight.
 Guests are encouraged to participate as best they can.
+Our lunar calendar can be freely downloaded here.

 Group meditation periods and communal work do not take place every day.
 So a willingness to be flexible is the norm.